 This delicious cut of game meat is smoked low and slow over hickory for several hours to produce moist slices of barbecued wild boar.

 While some people might assume that it’s similar to pork, the two are very different.
-Wild boar carries more flavor and aroma, and is far leaner than its farm-reared pig cousin.
+Like many smoked game meats, wild boar carries more flavor and aroma, and is far leaner than its farm-reared pig cousin.

 For our smoked wild boar, we’ll be using a mini roast cut, which comes from the leg of the animal.
 It’s deboned, rolled, and netted to make it easy to handle, making it a great starting point for newcomers to this delicious game meat.